OAGi/Score/docs/test_cases/TestSuite42.md

 ### Test Assertion:

 #### Test Assertion #42.1.1
-The "View/Edit Business Term" menu should open the page titled with "Business Term".
+The "View/Edit Business Term" menu under BIE menu should open the page titled with "Business Term".

 #### Test Assertion #42.1.2
 The end user can create a Business Term with only required fields including both Business Term and External Reference URI field.